svikashk/docs/guide/streams-catalog-canny.md

 - Once the `Webhook URL` gets added, from the same page, copy the `Secret API Key`.

 - Switch back to Zepel.
-In the `Canny` souce pop-up in your Zepel account, paste the copied `Secret API Key` under `API Access Token`.
+In the `Canny` source pop-up in your Zepel account, paste the copied `Secret API Key` under `API Access Token`.

 [Integrate with Canny pop-up in Zepel with API section highlighted]